Here's a vegetarian dish that's easy to make and fun to eat. Scamorza is a very stretchy-stringy-melty cheese.

 This is a flavorful way to wake up cod.

-This is an interesting recipe!
+This is an interesting recipe from Valle d'Aosta on the Alpine French border!
 The chicken is cooked between layers of thinly sliced onion, and the liquid comes from a 2:1 mix of white wine and gin that slowly mingles with the cooking juices from the chicken legs and the onion.
 The only seasonings are bay leaf and juniper berries, so the flavor profile is different from many other Italian dishes.
 It's simple and delicious.

 These sugar snap peas are delicious cooked "in bianco", which is to say just olive oil, onion, and white wine.
 You want very fresh sugar snap peas or snow peas for this, and a good white wine - not the best in your cellar, but something that you would be happy to share with guests.